 iPhone App – Voice Transcription

 A speech recognition app called Dragon Dictation transcribes your speech into text, which can then be copied into an e-mail or text message.
 The point of this app, however, is to use to get important emails or texts out of the way—but, you’ll still have to wait until you’re at the office to send off your now-transcribed messages.
 The app allows you to fulfill your urge to multitask when you’re stuck in traffic, without having to dangerously type.
 Just be sure to send off your emails and texts when you’ve arrived to your destination.

 Many drivers have complained about clunky Bluetooth headpieces, but now Bluetooth is available in slim designs that are easy to tote around.
 Better yet, consider going completely hands-free by installing Bluetooth inside your car.
 You can place and receive calls directly from your steering wheel for most vehicles 2009 and newer.

 Even GPS devices can create a distraction as you navigate your vehicle.
 If you find yourself fiddling with the controls, you are jeopardizing your car safety and the safety of others.
 Be sure to program your destination into the GPS device before you start driving.
 Also, keep the volume of the GPS on high—you will be less tempted to look at the screen for visual cues.

 Distracted driving car accidents

 Unfortunately, accidents do happen.
-If you have been involved in an injury accident at the fault of another person’s distracted driving, call the personal injury attorneys at the Law Offices of Michael Pines, APC, for your free legal consultations.
+If you have been involved in an injury accident at the fault of another person’s distracted driving, call the personal injury attorneys at the Pines Salomon Injury Lawyers, APC., for your free legal consultations.
 Even if you don’t have insurance, we can help you.
 We don’t require for any up-front fees, so the stress of a financial burden is eliminated.
 Call us at 1-858-551-2090 or contact us online now.

 For more information on distracted driving and other ways of going hand-free, go to: